Nick Pratto Player Props: Royals vs. Cardinals

 Nick Pratto At The Plate

-- Pratto is hitting .289 with seven doubles, two home runs and 14 walks.
+- Pratto is hitting .301 with eight doubles, two home runs and 14 walks.

-- Pratto has reached base via a hit in 17 games this year (of 29 played), and had multiple hits in nine of those games.
+- He has hit a home run in two of 30 games played this year, and in 1.7% of his plate appearances.

-- He has gone deep in two of 29 games played this season, and in 1.8% of his plate appearances.
+- In six games this year (20.0%), Pratto has picked up an RBI, and in five of those games (16.7%) he had two or more.
+He has also driven home three or more of his team's runs in two contests.

-- Pratto has had at least one RBI in 20.7% of his games this year (six of 29), with more than one RBI five times (17.2%).
-He has also accounted for three or more of his team's runs in two contests.
+- He has scored in 10 of 30 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.